 It’s All About Networking

-If you are a “self-made” expat who’d like to start working in Rome outside an intra-company transfer, prepare for your job search to require some patience.
-Many Italian enterprises, especially smaller ones, are family businesses, and family generally plays a vital part in Italian life.
-With that background in mind, it shouldn’t come as a surprise that personal contacts, networking, and recommendations are extremely important for job applicants.
+If you are a “self-made” expat and have decided yourself that you would like to start working in Rome, prepare for your job search to require a little patience.
+Many Italian businesses, especially smaller ones, are family businesses, and family very often plays a vital part in Italian life.
+With that in mind, it shouldn’t come as a surprise that personal contacts, networking, and recommendations are extremely important for expats looking for a job.

 At the moment, France, Germany, and the US, as well as Switzerland, Russia, Turkey, and the UK are Italy’s most important trading partners in import and export.
 If you are a national from one of these countries or speak its language fluently, this could increase your chance to land a job in commerce.

-If you send unsolicited applications, job hunting will be difficult unless you know another person working for the same company in Rome.
-At least try to make personal contact via phone: Talk directly to the person who’ll be responsible for handling your application, and leave a (hopefully positive) impression.
+If you send speculative applications, job hunting will be difficult unless you know another person working for the same company in Rome.
+At least try to make personal contact via phone: talk directly to the person who’ll be responsible for handling your application, and leave a (hopefully positive) impression.

-If you don’t have the patience for the “unsolicited applications” approach, here are a number of Italian job search engines (offerte di lavoro) where you can find job vacancies for Rome.
-Unless you are planning to work for a large multi-national company, though, most ads will be in Italian, and you are expected to have at least a decent grasp of business Italian.
+If you don’t have the patience for “speculative applications”, there are a number of Italian job search engines (offerte di lavoro) where you can look for job vacancies for Rome.
+Unless you are planning to work for a large multi-national company, though, most ads will be in Italian, and most positions expect you to have at least a decent grasp of business Italian:

 - Jobsin Rome (advertises positions in companies that use English as their main working language)